Goldencode20/Learning/README.txt

     To do app to track what I have
     Discord bot?
     Blockchain for a game
+    AI that colors space images using RGB film

 Completed Projects
     infinite monkey theorem (python)